julietbrown84/storybook/README.md

 # storybook
-Creative storybook - exploring what I can do with jQuery, JavaScript, CSS3 animation and html5.
+Creative storybook - exploring all the awesome things you can do with jQuery, JavaScript, CSS3 animation and html5.

 - This is an interactive project base on visual animation and storytelling.